 1. In both of the above passages, the condition after the relapse is worse than before the healing.
 Most people today who claim to get back sick have the same intensity of sickness before and after.
 That is not what the Bible said would happen.

-2. According to John 5:14, the condition for getting back sick is sin not unbelief.
+2 Christians often claim that people got back sick because they lost their faith and allowed unbelief to enter.
+But according to John 5:14, the condition for getting back sick is sin not unbelief.
 “Go and sin no more” NOT “Go and doubt no more”.
-Faith for healing is no longer needed after the healing is received.
-People who were healed do not need faith to remain healed anymore than those who were never sick.
-So it is illogical to charge that someone got back sick because they “lost their faith”, “doubted their healing”, “allowed unbelief to enter”, or for any such nonsensical reason.
+So it is incorrect to charge that someone got back sick because they “lost their faith”, “doubted their healing”, “allowed unbelief to enter”, or for any such nonsensical reason.
 The condition is sin, not unbelief.

 3. Many people who get back sick report doing so hours or days after being healed.
 Matt.
 12:43-35 did not say how long the demon wanders in the dry places looking for rest, but I can hardly imagine that it would be such a short period of time.
 I have heard of people who were said to be healed in a service, but got back sick before they could even leave the building.
 This is absurd!